 For more information on AT for academic support, see the Center On Technology and Disability's How Technology Can Help Your Child With a Learning Disability Be More Independent [PDF].

 AT services can be just as important as the devices themselves.
-They help support the purchasing and upkeep of an assistive technology device.
-Assistive technology services may include:
+AT services may include:

-- Evaluating what AT device your child could benefit from;
+- Evaluating what AT device would help your child;

-- Training your child, your family, and professionals involved in your child’s life, including his or her teachers and other school staff, on the use of the device;
+- Training your child, your family, and professionals in your child’s life, including teachers and other school staff, on the use of the device;

 - Repairing your child’s device; and

-- Coordinating the AT device with other interventions, other AT devices, and other services your child is receiving.
+- Matching the AT device with other interventions, other AT devices, and other services your child is getting.

-Your child’s rights to AT are laid out and defined through two key laws.
-These laws are Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act (IDEA).
+Your child’s rights to AT are laid out and defined through two key laws: Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act (IDEA).
 Students may have a right to services under one or both laws.
-Students who receive services under Section 504 will have a 504 Plan laying out the services they’re entitled to.
+Students who receive services under Section 504 will have a 504 Plan laying out the services they have a right to.
 Students that get services under the IDEA will have an Individualized Education Program (IEP) laying out the services they should be receiving.

 Sometimes IEP teams resist the idea of AT.
-They may be unfamiliar with the benefits of AT and hesitant to explore it as a result.
-If you are finding this sort of push back, you can emphasize that AT closes gaps and makes it possible for students to match their peers in their day-to-day learning experiences.
-With AT support for individual students, the whole classroom may run more seamlessly.
+They may feel like they don't know enough about how helpful AT can be and they may not be willing to look further.
+In those cases, you can emphasize that AT can make it possible for students to match their peers in their learning experiences.
+With AT support for individual students, the whole classroom may run more smoothly.

 If your child has a 504 Plan…

-Under Section 504 a child with a disability can get accommodations and services to help him or her participate in and benefit from all federally funded school programs and activities to the same extent as children without disabilities.
-Although, it’s not typically used in NYC to arrange for AT, it is possible to arrange for AT as a “related service” under Section 504.
-Just be sure that it is noted explicitly on his or her 504 Plan.
+Under Section 504 a child with a disability can get accommodations and services to help them participate in and benefit from all federally funded school programs and activities to the same degree as children without disabilities.
+It is also possible to arrange for AT as a “related service” under Section 504.
+Just be sure that it is laid out in clear terms in the 504 Plan.